 Survivor’s Pension

-The CPP survivor’s pension is paid to the individual who, at the time of death, is the legal spouse or common-law partner of the deceased contributor.
-The amount received by the surviving spouse or common-law partner will depend on the following factors:
+The CPP survivor’s pension is a monthly payment paid to the individual who, at the time of death, is the legal spouse or common-law partner of the deceased contributor.
+Establishing proof of a common-law relationship or that a common-law relationship existed prior to marriage, requires the execution of a statutory declaration.

-- Whether the deceased contributor is also a recipient of CPP disability benefit or retirement pension;
+• Whether the deceased contributor is also a recipient of CPP disability benefit or retirement pension;

-- The survivor’s age; and
+• The survivor’s age; and

-- How much, and for how long, the deceased contributor paid into the CPP.
+• How much, and for how long, the deceased contributor paid into the CPP.

 It is the responsibility of the surviving spouse or common-law partner to apply for the survivor’s pension.
 Eligible individuals should apply as soon as possible after the contributor’s death, since delays may result in a loss of benefits.
 The CPP will only make back payments for up to 12 months, which means that any further delays will result in lost benefits.
 At the earliest, a survivor’s pension will begin one month after the contributor’s death.